 This is the first stop for most visitors to the Everglades driving from Homestead to Flamingo.
 The spur road is located 1.6-miles from the park entrance.
 Follow the spur road 1.9-miles to reach the information center building and parking lot.
 This area of the park fills quickly.
 I prefer to visit early in the morning or late in the afternoon.
 The center is open from 9 am- 5 pm.
 Their information center provides restrooms, a bookstore, and ranger-led tours.

-NOTE: The park provides tarps and bungee cords to cover your vehicle.
+PRO Tip: The park provides tarps and bungee cords to cover your vehicle.
 This is to protect your vehicle from the vultures eating the rubber on cars-specifically windshield wipers.

 Historic Nike Missile Site HM-69

-As you journey through, the Everglades make time to see the historic Nike Missile site.
-We did not know there was a Nike Missile site in the middle of Everglades National Park during the Cuban Missile Crisis.
+As you journey through the Everglades, make time to see the historic Nike Missile site.
+We did not know there was a Nike missile site in the middle of Everglades National Park during the Cuban Missile Crisis.
 A chilling reminder of how close the US came to a nuclear war with the Soviet Union in the mid-1960s.

 Take a Tour of the Missile Site

-TIP: There is no shade available, no water available, and there are no restroom facilities during the tour.
+PRO Tip: There is no shade available, no water available, and there are no restroom facilities during the tour.
 I recommend checking tour times with the park rangers at Royal Palm before driving the 14-miles to the site.

 Exploring the Scenic Hiking Trails Along the Road to Flamingo